 As banks shut out Bitcoin, technology companies are rushing to embrace it.
 This points to the fact that banks aren’t scaling their technological capabilities at the same pace as their business growth.
 As a result, they are threatened by cryptocurrencies and reluctant to capitalize on the growing digital currency industry.

 Bank of America is also prohibiting their clients from using their debit cards to purchase cryptocurrency, a move they say is to protect their clients from risk.
 When it comes to cryptocurrency, banks are mostly deterred by the inability to track funds.
 While some nations are building on the rise of cryptocurrency with their own digital currencies and systems, big banks in the U.S. are not among them.
 American banks are effectively shutting out both Bitcoin businesses and would-be Bitcoin investors.

 In addition to Bitcoin-friendly banking and cash logistics, BankLine provides compliance support and innovative systems for improving communication between kiosks and their financial partners.
 Improved communication, complete transparency, and robust compliance bring peace of mind to banking Bitcoin-related businesses.
 Banks are able to benefit from profitable clients and Bitcoin kiosk operators are able to stay up and running.
 In the end, the Bitcoin consumer is able to purchase and sell their coins in an efficient and convenient ATM transaction.

-BankLine is the only crypto-friendly banking solution that offers a portfolio of redundant cryptocurrency-friendly depository institutions willing to serve the varied needs of the virtual currency industry.
-Our network of Bitcoin-friendly banks and services helps protect from the threat of bank discontinuance.
+BankLine is the only crypto-friendly banking solution that offers a portfolio of redundant cryptocurrency-friendly depository institutions willing to serve the varied needs of the crypto industry.
+Our network of crypto-friendly banks and services helps protect from the threat of bank discontinuance.